 Why are so many people travelling to get dental treatment such as dental implants in Spain?
 With the cost of dental care rising, dental tourism is gaining popularity.
 Hundreds of thousands of people now travel overseas every year to access more affordable dental care.

-Spain is a popular dental tourism destination, renowned for its excellent dentistry standards but with prices up to 50-70% lower than in the UK.
+Spain is a popular dental tourism destination, renowned for its excellent dentistry standards but with prices around 30-50% lower than in the UK.
 Flights are quick and inexpensive, and there is the added bonus of being able to enjoy a holiday at the same time.

 So if you're considering a Spain dental trip, this guide is for you.
 Find out what kinds of treatment are available and what you need to be aware of if you do get dental implants in Spain – or any other dental work.

 Table of contents